Why AI projects fail

 Companies succeed by framing their AI as “your new intern” instead of “your replacement.”
 Same technology.
 Completely different adoption rate.
 The framing changes everything from fear to curiosity.

-The real diagnostic framework
+The diagnostic framework

 Fear must be addressed explicitly.
 Not with empty promises about “augmentation not replacement” but with real retraining programs, clear role evolution paths, and genuine safety nets.
 Companies succeeding at AI spend more on psychology than technology.